zhangbri/photo_gallery/README.md

 3. Open `index.html` in a web browser.

 ## Live Demo 🔗
-Check out the live demo zhangbri.github.io/photo_gallery/.
+Check out the live demo at https://zhangbri.github.io/photo_gallery/

 ## Screenshots 📸
 Here are some highlights of the Photo Gallery Website: